beingbing/pathshala-problems/07Sorting/25Lecture17.md

-~~ application of inversion count ~~
+# application of inversion count

-1. given an array, you are sorting using insertion sort. count of swaps will give us count of inversion.
+## Problem 1
+given an integer array of n elements.
+Sort it using insertion sort and provide inversion count.
+A pair (a[i],a[j]) is said to be in inversion if: a[i] > a[j] and i < j with 0 <= i, j < n

+### Solution
+- applying actually insertion sort will take quadratic time, and we need a way to do it with a better time complexity.
+- for insertion sort, number of swaps happening to put new number in its right position will give us the inversion count.

 Q. how to calculate inversion count in bubble sort